MariadlRosa-1224/isles-of-vielora/pages/GM.md

 		- **Session count** At the end of the month the gm receives 100 point per 3 rps done in the month and 300 per event made.
 -
 - ## Events
-	- Gm are allowed to make events for people to join in, with their own npcs and places, an event is a good way to get points, as you can attract more people to play on them.
+	- Gm are allowed to make events for people to join in, with their own npcs and places, an event is a good way to get points, as you can attract more people to play on them, more people means more points.

 	  But of course theres a procediment and rules.
 		- ### Procedure
 		- ### Rules
-			- You
-			  logseq.order-list-type:: number
+			- You're event cannot go against the server rules nor lore.
+This is the main reason why the draft is as logseq.order-list-type:: number